tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 In a design-first model, technical writers can also insert themselves early in on the API design process, providing input about the shape and model of the API at a time when their input might get traction.
 Once the API gets coded by developers, it's hard enough to change a parameter name, much less the parameter itself.

+{% include random_ad3.html %}

 ## Documentation hosting features on Stoplight

 In addition to putting the OpenAPI specification at the center of the API lifecycle process, Stoplight has some other features of particular interest to technical writers.
 Stoplight offers a hosted docs solution, where you can integrate your conceptual content (the tutorials, guides, and other how-to's) with the reference API docs.
 Here's a sample page from Stoplight for a product called [Shopgate](https://developer.shopgate.com/).

-{% include random_ad3.html %}

 {% include course_image.html url="https://developer.shopgate.com/references/cart-integration/merchant-api/order/get-orders"   filename="shopgate" ext_print="png" ext_web="png" alt="Sample page from the Shopgate Developer Center, which uses Stoplight to generate their API documentation" caption="Sample page from the Shopgate Developer Center, which uses Stoplight to generate their API documentation" %}

-Note that you can integrate your reference and conceptual documentation in Stoplight's hosted doc solution.
+Note that you can integrate your [reference documentation](docendpoints.html) and [conceptual documentation](docconceptual.html) in Stoplight's hosted doc solution.
 Integrating these two content types has been a longtime challenge for tech writers in the API doc space.
 (For more on integration challenges with API documentation, see [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html).)

-Stoplight also allows you to create variables to use in *both* your specification and your how-to docs.
-Stoplight plans to take re-use one step further by allowing re-use of your [spec's component definitions](pubapis_openapi_step5_components_object.html) in your [conceptual documentation](docconceptual.html) as well.
-(But this feature is still forthcoming.)

 {% include random_ad1.html %}